-Aer Lingus and Stobart Air yet to renew critical deal
+Aer Lingus and Stobart Air have yet to renew a deal seen as critical to the smaller airline's future.

 Stobart Group, one of the shareholders in Stobart Air's parent, Connect Airways, confirmed on Thursday that it was weighing a rescue bid for the Irish airline, which was considering seeking court protection from creditors.